junxit/us-congress-bills-116/bill.md

 ## § 8.
 Limited grandfathering

 - **(a)** *Definition of project* In this section, the term project means a system described in section 2801.9(a)(4) of title 43, Code of Federal Regulations (as in effect on the date of enactment of this Act).
-- **(b)** *Requirement To pay rents and fees* The owner of a project that applied for a right-of-way under section 501 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
+- **(b)** *Requirement To pay rents and fees* Unless otherwise agreed to by the owner of a project, the owner of a project that applied for a right-of-way under section 501 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1761) on or before December 19, 2016, shall be obligated to pay with respect to the right-of-way all rents and fees in effect before the effective date of the rule of the Bureau of Land Management entitled “Competitive Processes, Terms, and Conditions for Leasing Public Lands for Solar and Wind Energy Development and Technical Changes and Corrections” (81 Fed.
 Reg.
 92122 (December 19, 2016)).

 ## § 9.
 Renewable energy goal